mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Migration Guide.md

 a property descriptor exists, and if it does, use `->` instead of `.` to access its methods.

+### Initialization ###

+Since SpiderMonkey 31 it's been required to call `JS_Init()` at the start of the program and `JS_ShutDown()` at the end.
+If you haven't been doing this in your code, now is the time to really do it, because it will otherwise trip a debug assertion.

 ### Headers ###

 There are now more headers which should be included separately in code